 Manuscripts submitted for consideration to IJICC must conform to the following requirements that will facilitate preparation of the article for publication:

 (1) Manuscript requirements (Only one file to be uploaded and as 'complete paper').

 – All pages numbered.

-– Manuscript length must not exceed 25 double-spaced pages (including text and
+– Manuscript length must not exceed 6500 words and 25 double-spaced pages (including text and

 – Number of figures and tables combined must not exceed 10.